dbierer/EasierThanWordPress/README.md

 | HTML_DIR | `/templates/site` | Location of HTML snippets |
 | SRC_DIR  | `/src` | Location of source code |

+## Pre-Processing
+Before the final HTML view is rendered, `/public/index.php` includes `/src/processsing.php`.
+In this file you can include any pre-processing you need done.
+* The request URL is available as the variable `$uri`
+* This is where the admin URL (e.g. `/super`) is captured and sent to processing

 ## Templates
 By default templates are stored in `/templates/site`.
 You can alter this in the config file.